-Sub Interest Summary of submission no Future built form New development will destroy the heritage aspects of the street similar to other shopping strips in Melbourne.
+Sub no Interest Summary of submission Future built form New development will destroy the heritage aspects of the street similar to other shopping strips in Melbourne.
 View lines Acknowledges the importance of seeing the St John's Spire from the street.
 Plan Melbourne Acknowledges that Plan Melbourne 5.1.2 states that local communities should lead the planning of their own centres.
 Heritage The parapets and rooflines are significant to the heritage citation and should remain outlined against the sky.
 Queens Parade is the only Hoddle Boulevard with shops This is one of the rare heritage shopping strips left in Melbourne and the world Current amendment does not provide the protection needed Laneways Loves the lanes and their ability to give life to the community Prioritise walking and active transport Heights and massing on laneways must be managed so as to preserve and enhance the amenity of these spaces Laneways throughout the precinct are narrow and rarely suited to significant usage for vehicular access.
-303 Resident - Rowe Street Future built form Objects to the recent development of Clifton Views as a suitable location for a retirement village.
-New development will impact the heritage aspects of the street.
-Does not support the "tunnel high rise" built form outcomes set out in the DDO.
-Overlooking New developments will impact privacy of existing residents.
-304 Resident - Tucker Place Future built firm Does not support the mid-rise vision for the street and will have an impact on the heritage aspects.
-Amenity Infill development will increase amenity impacts on existing residents.
-Height/heritage Six storey heights will dominate heritage street scape and will allow the shop parapets set against the skyline.
-Three storey height limit is appropriate.
-Traffic/parking Traffic Traffi New development will have an impact on traffic and parking.
-305 Visitor - Melbourne Future built form 200 Basidant Caraclas Charat Strongly objects to Amendment C231 and future developments.
-11-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 306 Resident - Spensley Street Height Conserved about the height limits set out in the DDC Concerned about the height limits set out in the DDO.
-Considered informations.
-Capacity of infrastructure ■ New development will increase congestion.
-New development will increase congestion.
-The current level of services and infrastructure cannot cope with increased densities.
-307 Resident - O'Grady Street Heritage 307 Resident - O Grady Street Appreciates the heritage nature of Queens Parade.
-208 Resident - Delbridge Street New development at the proposed form will have a negative impact on the heritage.
-Height - mandatory/cothacks 308 Resident - Demilage Street Height - mandatory/setbacks If the Queens Parade Amendment C231 allows multi -storey building this should be subject to: to a mandatory maximum height limit of 4 storeys setback at least 10 metres from the Queens Parade property boundaries Lanes Rear lanes should also be protected from the bulk of multi-storey cliff faces, with a maximum limit of 2 storeys on the boundary, with a maximum increase at 45 degrees the 4 storey. limit towards the centre of the property.
-309 Resident - Delbridge Street Amenity 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 1
+303 Resident - Rowe Street Future built form • Objects to the recent development of Clifton Views as a suitable location for a retirement village. • New development will impact the heritage aspects of the street. • Does not support the "tunnel high rise" built form outcomes set out in the DDO.
+Overlooking • New developments will impact privacy of existing residents.
+304 Resident - Tucker Place Future built firm • Does not support the mid-rise vision for the street and will have an impact on the heritage aspects.
+Amenity • Infill development will increase amenity impacts on existing residents.
+Height/heritage • Six storey heights will dominate heritage street scape and will allow the shop parapets set against the skyline. • Three storey height limit is appropriate.
+Traffic/parking • New development will have an impact on traffic and parking.
+305 Visitor - Melbourne Future built form Strongly objects to Amendment C231 and future developments.
+306 Resident - Spensley Street Height • Concerned about the height limits set out in the DDO.
+Capacity of infrastructure • New development will increase congestion. • The current level of services and infrastructure cannot cope with increased densities.
+307 Resident - O'Grady Street Heritage • Appreciates the heritage nature of Queens Parade. • New development at the proposed form will have a negative impact on the heritage.
+308 Resident - Delbridge Street Height - mandatory/setbacks • If the Queens Parade Amendment C231 allows multi -storey building this should be subject to: to a mandatory maximum height limit of 4 storeys setback at least 10 metres from the Queens Parade property boundaries Lanes • • Rear lanes should also be protected from the bulk of multi-storey cliff faces, with a maximum limit of 2 storeys on the boundary, with a maximum increase at 45 degrees the 4 storey limit towards the centre of the property.
+309 Resident - Delbridge Street Amenity